telehelp/telehelp/README.md

 Ideally every issue should be given a pull request, this also allows for other people to check your changes as a quick code review.
 An extra set of eyes on code is always good.

 ### CLI
-Creating a new branch to work off of (make sure taht you always branch from the master branch)
+Creating a new branch to work off of (make sure that you always branch from the master branch)
 ```
 git checkout -b <my-branch-name>
 ```